 WHO advises that travellers to countries with known outbreaks of avian influenza should avoid, if possible, poultry farms, contact with animals in live bird markets, entering areas where poultry may be slaughtered, or contact with any surfaces that appear to be contaminated with faeces from poultry or other animals.
 Travellers should also wash their hands often with soap and water, and follow good food safety and good food hygiene practices.

 WHO does not advise special screening at points of entry with regard to this event, nor does it currently recommend any travel or trade restrictions.
 As always, a diagnosis of infection with an avian influenza virus should be considered in individuals who develop severe acute respiratory symptoms while travelling in or soon after returning from an area where avian influenza is a concern.

 WHO encourages countries to continue strengthening influenza surveillance, including surveillance for severe acute respiratory infections (SARI) and influenza-like illness (ILI) and to carefully review any unusual patterns, ensure reporting of human infections under the IHR (2005), and continue national health preparedness actions.

-- OIE: Highly pathogenic avian influenza, Chinese Taipei 19 hours ago
+- OIE: Highly pathogenic avian influenza(H5N8), Bulgaria 12 hours ago